-6. 1, on ground floor, suitable for disabled.
+6. 1, on ground floor with patio, suitable for disabled.

-all year except Christmas, Jan, restaurant open Fri and Sat evenings.
+all year except Christmas, Jan, dinner served Wed–Sat.

 entrance hall, snug, dining room, free Wi-Fi, in-room TV (Freeview), 15-acre grounds (woodland garden), stable, restaurant and bar wheelchair accessible.

 in public areas.

 not under 18.

-‘clean, well-behaved, indoor-trained dogs (no puppies)’ allowed in 1 bedroom, not in public rooms.
+‘clean, well-behaved dogs (no puppies)’ allowed in 1 bedroom and stables by arrangement, not in public rooms, dog-sitting available.

 Amex, MC, Visa.

 per room B&B single £175–£305, double £195–£325.
 Set dinner £45–£55.